Key Points

 At what age do dogs and cats start showing signs of food allergies?

 Most dogs and cats with food allergies develop symptoms between their first birthday and about 5 years of age.
 However, new symptoms can pop up later in life.
-For cats and dogs, this is anywhere from six months or earlier to 15 years old.
+For cats and dogs, this is anywhere from 6 months or earlier to 15 years old.

 Dog breeds prone to food allergies